luke-hill/ruby-training/bottles/README.md

 This is telling you there is a failing test in the `spec/bottles_spec.rb` file on line 10.

 **NB:** We introduce a new keyword here - `skip`.
-This is rspec syntax that simply allows you to ignore a test, be it passing or failing.
+This is an rspec method that simply allows you to ignore a test, be it passing or failing.
+This does not contribute to the overall failure rate of the test suite.

 That is why in the window pane you see 1 failure and 6 pending tests.
 To run these additional tests simply delete the keyword `skip` and the test will then run.